mmacgilvray18/Phospho_Network/README.md

     Shuffle kullback-Leibler results for use w/ FDR function.

     optional arguments:<br>
-        -h, --help            show this help message and exit<br>
+        -h, --help            show this help message and exit
-        -f , --file           Position Weight Matrix file, from Matt's script<br>
+        -f , --file           Position Weight Matrix file, from Matt's script
-        -i ITER, --iterations Total number of iterations, this will be divided by number of processes.<br>
+        -i ITER, --iterations Total number of iterations, this will be divided by number of processes.
-        -p PROC, --processes  Number of processes to run, be smart don't use more than you have!<br>
+        -p PROC, --processes  Number of processes to run, be smart don't use more than you have!

 ************************************************************************
 ## phospho_subnet